Trip Report from Magellan

 We made our hot dinner from the night before and enjoyed some pasta and veggies for breakfast as well as hot tea.
 We cleaned up and packed up, topped off our water at the spring-after terrifying some frogs!
 I swept the cabin and we bagged the shredded TP in with our trash.
 Paycheck signed the register and we enjoyed reading some previous entries.
 We hauled out our map and decided to alter the plan for the day, instead of going all the way to Collins, we opted to turn at Saw Mill and take Stage Coach up and camp at Stage Road.
 Here’s the map again:

 That connector trail down was CRAZY.
 Do you see how it’s nothing but switchbacks?
 Makes it seem like we’d be going downhill, right? hahaha.
 It took us 4 solid hours of hiking to get to the bridge.
 According to the map, it was 1.9 miles from the cabin.
-The turn to Stage Coach Road said it was 3.2 miles from Hobbs Cabin, GPS said 6 miles.
+The sign at the turn to Stage Coach Road said it was 3.2 miles from Hobbs Cabin, GPS said 6 miles.
 It took us 6 hours to reach it.
 I was suddenly VERY glad we did not have another 5 miles ahead of us to get to Collins, we had made the right call making the hike shorter.

 We hiked from Hobbs Cabin to nearly the top of the gulf on Stage Coach before we came across any more water.
 We were down to about a liter between us, having decided to resupply at Saw Mill camp, then deciding to head up to Stage Road since it was less than 2 miles at that point.
 This was a bad decision, in the future, we will top off where we know there is water instead of where there SHOULD be water.
 We got lucky, but it was really dry and we should have been more careful.
 If the kids had been with us, we would have been more responsible.